 This got me thinking: How is it that I could share a cubicle wall with someone five days a week, eight hours a day, and never know anything about their hobbies or passions?
 How did I not know that my cubicle-mate was a triathlon competitor?
 That my colleague had a cottage on the lake she went to every weekend?
 The human connection we so badly crave today needs to run deep.
 You can’t create connection by simply being around someone and engaging in surface-level small talk.

-Since leaving the corporate world and transitioning into wellness-mentorship and meditation, it is clear to me that shared work is not enough to establish intentional connection with others.
+Since leaving the corporate world and transitioning into wellness mentorship and meditation, it is clear to me that shared work is not enough to establish an intentional connection with others.
 And while many companies are making office culture more appealing to induce “social interaction,” what’s actually needed are outlets that are conducive to unearthing deeper levels of human connection.

 We are not our jobs.
 We are not the house we live in or the car we drive.
 We are all having variations of the same human experience at the same time.
 And while we live out many “roles” throughout our lifetime, we all ultimately want to be loved and accepted for who we are at our core.
 Greater connection to those around us leads to more meaningful relationships, more productivity during shared time together, and stronger roots of trust and value.